Home › Blog › The Leica M6 Family: Classic, TTL, J, and Millennium

 Leica M6 TTL (1998–2002)

-The "TTL" stands for through-the-lens — but specifically, TTL flash metering.
+The "TTL" stands for through-the-lens, but specifically it means TTL flash metering.
 The M6 Classic already had through-lens ambient metering; the TTL added flash metering, which mattered for working pros who used the M6 with strobes.
 Roughly 35,000 M6 TTL bodies were made over its four-year production.

 The M6 TTL changed a few things that have nothing to do with flash but matter every time you pick the camera up: